-Castiel couldn’t understand.
+Castiel couldn’t understand what Gabriel was saying.
 She lost when she created him?
 What did that mean?
 She wanted it to come to this?
 Jovi wanted to lose?
+But she was God, and God was destined to win.
+Wasn’t she?
 “Then why?
 Why is she doing this?”

 “Castiel, you realize, don’t you?
 Haven’t you put it together yet?
 This isn’t a fight.
 It’s suicide by cop.”

 It felt true, but Castiel did not want to believe it.
 “No?
 No!”